CI/CD Workflows

 Pipeline architecture

-The starter kit includes four workflow files in .github/workflows/:
+The starter kit includes four workflow files:

 .github/workflows/